MES4520 – Topics in Middle East Politics and Society II

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 This course is evaluated by a portfolio submission.
-The portfolio consists of three submission: a short term paper (4 pages), a long term paper (10 pages), and power point presentation with lecture notes.
+The portfolio consists of three parts: a short term paper (4 pages), a long term paper (10 pages), and power point presentation with lecture notes.

-Compulsory tuition activities must be completed and approved in order for you to sit exam
+Compulsory tuition activities must be completed and approved in order for you to hand in the exam.

 Submit assignments in Inspera